AnyChart/docs.anychart.com/Maps/Move_and_Zoom.md

 When there is a point selected or a couple of them, it's possible to copy some information about them.
 Select the regions you need and use standard hotkeys to copy their data: Ctrl+C in Windows or Cmd+C in Mac.
 By default, the information you get contains the series number, the selected regions' Id's and indexes.

-### Enable/Disable
+###  Enabling / Disabling

-To enable or disable all interactive features we use the {api:anychart.charts.Map#interactivity}interactivity(){api} method.
+To enable or disable all interactive features, we use the {api:anychart.charts.Map#interactivity}interactivity(){api} method.
 Set `true` or `false` to the method depending if you'd like to enable the map interactivity or disable.

 **NOTE**: This is a complete interactivity shutdown - you will not see tooltips or be able to hover regions if you disable interactivity in such way.